This section describes the following Rackspace Private Cloud powered by VMware (RPC-VMware) tasks:

 You are responsible for capacity management and must inform Rackspace when additional resources are required.
 You can use vCenter Server alarms and performance graphs to monitor cluster, host, VM, and datastore resources.

 To aid in capacity planning, we recommend using VMware vRealize Operations. vRealize Operations has advanced forecasting, monitoring, and rightsizing capabilities, including email alerts and Simple Network Management Protocol (SNMP).
 The vRealize Operations dashboard enables you to best manage your resources and optimize performance.

 For capacity management, you can choose to use third-party software that is compatible with RPC-VMware services.
 However, Rackspace does not guarantee compatibility with third-party products, and functionality is limited within the Customer Access role permissions.

 Using the API#

 You can use the VMware APIs within the boundaries of the permission set of each component that you purchase for RPC-VMware.
 For the most up-to-date API information, see the VMware site.

 Rackspace retains administrative access to the RPC-VMware environment.
-However, over 300 permissions are enabled so that you can manage the hosted VMs as you would on-premises.
+However, over 300 permissions are enabled so that you can manage the hosted VMs.

-If you have a specific use case or third-party system that you want to integrate with your RPC-VMware environment but can’t because of the level of access provided to you in the Customer Access role, discuss your requirements with your account team to determine adjustments can be made.
+If you have a specific use case or third-party system that you want to integrate with your RPC-VMware environment but can’t because of the level of access provided to you, discuss your requirements with your account team to determine adjustments can be made.
 Requests for additional permissions are reviewed on a case-by-case basis.
 Create a ticket or call your dedicated account team to discuss your requirements.

 It is your responsibility to request user account deletion for staff no longer authorized to access your RPC-VMware environment.

 If you have selected to use your internal Active Directory (AD) to host user accounts for your staff, it is your responsibility to manage user accounts that need to be added to or removed from groups that have been enabled for various access roles in your RPC-VMware environment.